green-party-dublin-central/nh-web/site/content/post/phoenix-park-parking-strategy-public-consultation.md

 date: 2023-06-02T15:02:46.969Z
 description: One of the key recommendations of the Phoenix Park Transport & Options Mobility Study (2021) is the development and implementation of a Parking Strategy.
-The OPW have recently sought to engage on a public consultation on this Draft Parking Strategy.
+The OPW have recently sought to engage the public through a consultation on this Draft Parking Strategy.
 You can find a draft version of the Parking Strategy below, as well Neasa's contribution to the public consultation.